 Transformation reactions can change the relative quantity of chemical species, result in accumulation as a solid phase, or promote volatilization of iodine (Truex et al. 2017).
 As shown in Figure 3.3, transformation of iodine between species is a key factor in understanding iodine fate and transport.
 Minerals that participate in redox reactions (e.g., iron and manganese) may mediate iodine transformation processes, either directly or coupled with microbial processes.
-Microorganisms and/or their cell exudates can mediate many important processes associated with iodine transformation of iodine species, associations with organic compounds, and adsorption.
-Biotransformation of iodine species includes oxidation of iodide to iodine and then spontaneous formation of more oxidized species, and reduction of iodate to iodide.
+Microorganisms and/or their cell exudates can mediate many important processes associated with iodine transformation of iodine species includes oxidation of iodide to iodate and then spontaneous formation of more oxidized species, and reduction of iodate to iodide.
 Iodate reduction appears to be caused by a combination of abiotic phases (e.g., ferrous iron surface phases) and microbial reduction, and the functional capacity for these abiotic and biotic processes may depend on mass of abiotic phases and available substrate for microbial processes.

 Reduction of iodate in Hanford Site sediments was observed as part of partitioning experiments (Xu et al. 2015) and may have been driven by sediment-associated ferrous iron or microbial reactions.
-Data from the 200 Area suggest that Fe(II) concentrations in Ringold Formation sediments could be on the order of 3.4 to 6.9 wt% (MinChem Database [Mackley et al. 2010] - unpublished).
 Thus, ferrous iron incorporated in minerals may be a reactive facies (as iron sulfide, if present, or other ferrous minerals) that needs to be considered relative to iodine fate and transport.

-Sediments from locations within the Hanford Site 200-ZP-1 OU iodine plume with background, low, and high levels of iodine-129 were determined to contain microbial taxa (Lee et al. 2015) that have shown the ability to both oxidize I and reduce IO3-.
+Sediments from locations within the Hanford Site 200-ZP-1 OU iodine plume with background, low, and high levels of iodine-129 were determined to contain microbial taxa (Lee et al. 2018) that have shown the ability to both oxidize I- and reduce IO3-.
 Microbes enriched from sediments obtained from iodine-contaminated portions of the Hanford 200 West Area have demonstrated the potential for both iodide oxidation and iodate reduction (Lee et al. 2018).